 The National Convergence Technology Center’s Convergence College Network (CCN) community is happy to showcase students in information technology by capturing their testimonials.
-This month we’re featuring Gregg White, a student and lab assistant at Gwinnett Technical College in Lawrenceville, Georgia.
+This month we’re featuring Gregg White, a student and lab assistant at Georgia Gwinnett College in Lawrenceville, Georgia.
 Gregg begin as a teenager replacing radios in his friends’ cars for $10.
 He was considered the cool kid in high school because of his knowledge and enjoyment of electronics.
 Click here to view the complete video.

 After high school, Greg joined the military and for six years worked as a Carrier Equipment Repairman – maintaining and repairing the electronic equipment that combine many voice/video/data circuits – and as a Microwave System Repairman – one who maintains and repairs microwave radios that transmit video, voice and data.
 “When I started off in the ‘electronics’ field, information technology was an esoteric term that was not yet a field.
 As I worked in the commercial sector, the scope of projects that I worked on became more of a two-way communication ‘Information Technology’ experience,” Greg said.

 During his last year in the military, Greg taught a Strategic Microwave Systems Repair class at the Army Signal School.
 “I was fortunate enough to be selected as the US Army Signal School Military Instructor of the Year 1980.”